All right, so the drive-bys are now fixated on whether or not Newt will surge in South Carolina since Huntsman has pulled out.

 And by the way, I, just for the record, am a nice guy.

-CBS Sports is trying to hire Tim Tebow for the broadcast team coverage of the AFC championship game, the Patriots and the Ravens for this Sunday.
+CBS Sports is trying to hire Tim Tebow for the broadcast team coverage of the AFC championship game, the Patriots and the Ravens, for this Sunday.

-Which means, folks, that some people will even put profit ahead of their agnosticism.
+CBS Sports wants Tebow on the broadcast coverage Sunday, which means, folks, that some people will even put profit ahead of their agnosticism.